 So, why are your tomato plant’s roots showing?
-Shallow watering of your tomato plants can cause the roots to reach towards the surface of the soil in search of water.
-Your tomato plant’s roots may also show if you do not bury the plant deeply enough in the spring.
-It is possible that wind, rain, watering, or flooding may wash away topsoil, exposing your tomato plant’s roots.
+Shallow watering of tomato plants can cause roots to reach towards the soil surface to find water.
+Tomato plant roots may also show if the plant is buried too shallow.
+Wind, rain, watering, or flooding can wash away topsoil, exposing a tomato plant’s roots.

-Let’s take a closer look at the each of the main causes of exposed roots and why they can be harmful to your plants.
-Then we’ll offer some suggestions for ways you can treat tomato plant roots that are showing and prevent the problem in the future.
+In this article, we’ll take a closer look at the main causes of exposed roots on tomato plants.
+We’ll also offer some suggestions on how to treat tomato plant roots that are showing.

 Why Are My Tomato Plant’s Roots Showing?

 There are three main reasons that your tomato plant’s roots are showing:

 - Shallow Watering

 - Soil Erosion

 Luckily, there are steps you can take to address each of these causes of exposed roots on your tomato plant..

 Improper watering of a tomato plant will weaken the plant over the course of the growing season.
 Even worse, the roots of the plant may begin to show at the surface of the soil.